Advice and cautions for pre-meds considering applying to an international, foreign, or "off-shore" medical school

 Some other considerations

-Students must be physically present at the basic science campus for the entire term with the exception of semester breaks or school vacations.
-Neither distance learning nor shortened basic science terms nor home self study options are acceptable.
+- Students must be physically present at the basic science campus for the entire term with the exception of semester breaks or school vacations.
+Neither distance learning nor shortened basic science terms or home self study options are acceptable.
 Standard medical textbooks are required for each course and clerkship rotation.

-Minimum laboratory facilities should include a gross anatomy lab, a microbiology lab, a separate microscope lab for pathology and histology.
+- Minimum laboratory facilities should include a gross anatomy lab, a microbiology lab, and a separate microscope lab for pathology and histology.
 A physiology lab is highly desirable.

 **A full listing of the American Association of international Medical Graduate evaluation criteria can be found on the AAIMG website.